A18 road (England): M180 – Brigg

 As High Levels Bank, it crosses a flat landscape known as Hatfield Chase and enters North Lincolnshire.
 It runs alongside the large North Engine Drain next to the M180.
 At Crowle, it meets the A161, close to junction 2 of the M180 and crosses Pilfrey Bridge over the Three Rivers.
 The A18 meets the B1392 (for Keadby) and passes through Gunness, crossing the B1216 (for Burringham) as Station Road.
 It meets the A1077 Scunthorpe ring road and the M181 at the Frodingham Grange Roundabout.

 The road enters the Queensway Roundabout for the trunk road A159 at Old Brumby, becoming the non-trunk dual-carriageway Queensway.
 It passes through New Brumby, and at the Ashby Ville Roundabout it meets the A1029.

+Mortal Ash Hill, previous a 1-in-11 hill was dualled by A. Monk Ltd of Padgate, from June 1963; it opened in 1964.

 The road meets the Briggate Lodge Roundabout on the line of Ermine Street, for junction 4 for the M180 and the trunk-road A15.

 Brigg – Ludborough

 At Scawby Brook, there is a roundabout with the B1206 (for Scawby), and the road enters Brigg to the left as Scawby Road, becoming Bridge Street and then Ancholme Way.
 The B1206 (former A15) leaves to the left and the road enters Wrawby as Brigg Road and becomes Melton Road.

 The road passes through Melton Ross and passes next to Humberside Airport.
 At the B1210 (for Brocklesby) junction, the road heads to the right, entering Lincolnshire and the district of West Lindsey, and passes through Great Limber as High Street.
 It meets the B1211 and heads to the right as Barton Street (a Roman road).
 Near Riby, the road becomes a trunk road (until its terminus) then a dual-carriageway close to where it enters North East Lincolnshire.

 The road meets the A46 Grimsby road, and heads straight on over the roundabout.
 The A18 used to continue eastwards from here along the present A46 into Grimsby, and now continues southwards over Welbeck Hill along the former B1431.
 The boundary of Lincolnshire and North East Lincolnshire runs down the middle of the road for about 3 mi.
 The road re-enters Lincolnshire and the district of East Lindsey.
 The road follows the former A16 from Ludborough to near Utterby, where is meets the A16 (for Louth).

 The last section, between the junction with the A46 at Laceby and the junction with the A16 at Ludborough, was designated by the Road Safety Foundation as the most dangerous in the country for car drivers, drawing on collated data on the number of fatal and serious-injury collisions in 2010.
 During a 2015 inquest, a coroner called for an independent review of the A18 near Grimsby; the coroner was reacting to the death of a family after a collision with a lorry.
 In 2016, the government announced that £175 million would be made available for safety improvements on roads like the A18.